isurumanoddev/Django_project_1/README.md

 Groups and Discussions: StuddyBud allows users to create or join study groups based on interests or subjects.
 Within these groups, they can initiate discussions, ask questions, and help each other out academically.

+## Tech Stack:

+Python
+Django Web Framework
+HTML/CSS
+JavaScript
+Bootstrap (Front-end Framework)
+SQLite (for development, other databases can be integrated for production) How to Contribute: